jrneilson/dara/docs/index.md

 ::::

 ---

 ## Tutorials

 ```{include} tutorial_grid.md
 ```

 ---
 :::{seealso}
-This project gets a lot of inspiration from [Profex](https://www.profex-xrd.org/) project.
+This project gets a lot of inspiration from the [Profex](https://www.profex-xrd.org/) project led by Nicola Dobelin.
+We are very grateful for their work.
 :::

 ```{toctree}
 :maxdepth: 2